nballier/MLDS/M1_2025lab/Readme.md

 # ASSIGNMENT:

 Retrain Treetagger with a specific tagset that distinguishes the different uses of *that*.
-Report precision and recall with the specific datasets.
+Report precision and recall with the specific test datasets.

 ### C8 tagset [adapted]:(https://ucrel.lancs.ac.uk/claws8tags.pdf)   <br/>
 WPR relative pronoun, "that"  <br/>